Stunning reversal: Judge vacates former youth minister’s sex convictions

 At Brothers’ trial in the Fayette County Court of Common Pleas in October 2018, a 38-year-old man testified that he was 13 or 14 when the Uniontown youth minister took him to a church event in Arkansas and inappropriately touched him.

-At first, Brothers took him and other youths to fun activities, such as seeing movies and driving go-karts.
+At first, Brothers took him and other youths to fun activities, such as watching movies and driving go-karts.
 But then the youth minister began showing pornographic movies to the boys, the man testified, according to the Uniontown Herald-Standard.
 Eventually, Brothers performed lewd acts in front of him and encouraged him to do likewise, the man said, reporting that this happened “at least 50” times.

 “This man stole my son’s childhood as well as his innocence and basically ruined his life.”

 “This man stole my son’s childhood as well as his innocence and basically ruined his life,” the man’s mother said in a victim impact statement.
 She alleged that the youth minister drugged and molested her son “on several occasions” and threatened to harm his family if he told anyone.